NNDK16002U Science Communication in Theory and Practice

 The two week intensive summer school will be supported by a four week, part-time (25 hours per week) programme of online teaching, readings, and short tasks which will enable students to become familiar with the theory and practice of public science communication.
 They will engage with topics such as the history of science communication, the narrative techniques and formats through which it can be carried out, and how key messages can be conveyed clearly, accurately and memorably.

-Account for key methods and theories in the study of science communication, including models of communication, scientific knowledge, audience reception, and analytical frames.
+You will be able to account for key methods and theories in the study of science communication, including models of communication, scientific knowledge, audience reception, and analytical frames.

-Create science communication products which utilise specific formats to communicate scientific knowledge to defined audiences.
+You will be able to create science communication products which utilise specific formats to communicate scientific knowledge to defined audiences.

-Critically examine instances of science communication by drawing on appropriate theories and methods in the field.
+You will be able to critically examine instances of science communication by drawing on appropriate theories and methods in the field.

-Communicate such assessment and analysis with precision and in terms relevant to the academic debate in the field.
+You will be able to communicate such assessment and analysis with precision and in terms relevant to the academic debate in the field.

 Students will engage with texts introducing the theory and methods of public science communication, as well as with instances of written (and other) communication.
 The course content will use a set of real world case studies, including climate change and emerging biotechnology, and readings will also include examples and analyses of these.